BerkeleyLab/Marble-Mini/README.md

-# Marble board
+# Marble-Mini board

 LBNL-Creotech collaboration: Dual FMC (LPC) NAD/AMC Carrier

-A general purpose carrier board, sized to satisfy needs of some BPM and LLRF applications
+A general purpose carrier board, sized to satisfy needs of some BPM and LLRF applications, with features relevant for deployment to unattended sites (e.g., accelerator service galleries).

 ## Original concept: